Rahul-Dey12/Movie-List/README.md

 - **Maintainability**: The MVVM architecture and clean separation of concerns make the app easy to maintain and extend.
 The use of dependency injection with Hilt helps manage dependencies efficiently.

-- **Testability**: The app includes unit tests and integration tests to ensure the correctness of components.
-Tests are organized to cover critical functionalities and edge cases.
+- **Testability**: The app includes unit and integration tests to ensure correctness and reliability.
+ViewModel tests validate state management and interactions with repositories, while repository tests verify data retrieval and error handling from APIs.
+Compose UI tests ensure that UI components render correctly and handle user interactions.

 - **Scalability**: The architecture supports adding new features with minimal changes to existing code.
 The use of Paging 3 and Retrofit allows the app to handle a growing dataset effectively.